jipiboily/monologue/README.md

 # Monologue
-Monologue is a basic mountable blogging engine in Rails built to be easily mounted in an already existing Rails app, but it can also be used alone.

 [![Gem Version](https://badge.fury.io/rb/monologue.png)](http://badge.fury.io/rb/monologue)
 [![Build Status](https://secure.travis-ci.org/jipiboily/monologue.png)](http://travis-ci.org/jipiboily/monologue)
 [![Code Climate](https://codeclimate.com/github/jipiboily/monologue.png)](https://codeclimate.com/github/jipiboily/monologue)
 [![Coverage Status](https://coveralls.io/repos/jipiboily/monologue/badge.png?branch=master)](https://coveralls.io/r/jipiboily/monologue?branch=master)

+**THIS README IS FOR THE MASTER BRANCH AND REFLECTS THE WORK CURRENTLY EXISTING ON THE MASTER BRANCH.
+IF YOU ARE WISHING TO USE A NON-MASTER BRANCH OF EXCEPTION NOTIFICATION, PLEASE CONSULT THAT BRANCH'S README AND NOT THIS ONE.**

+-

+Monologue is a basic mountable blogging engine in Rails built to be easily mounted in an already existing Rails app, but it can also be used alone.

-## IMPORTANT: version
+## Version

 This README is for a future Monologue version, that will be 0.4.X and be Rails 4 specific.
 See other branches for other versions (0-3-stable being the latest stable version).